Flintlock 24 Range Training

-A Ghana Armed Forces soldier waits in the prone position to shoot the M4 carbine in a range training exercise during Flintlock 24 at Daboya, Ghana, May 13, 2024.
-Exercise Flintlock is an African partner led, U.S. and international enabled exercise focused on improving military interoperability of combined security forces.
+Members of the Ghana Armed Forces prepare for a range training exercise during Flintlock 24 at Daboya, Ghana, May 13, 2024.
+This year’s exercise builds on the success of previous iterations of Exercise Flintlock and focuses on the transition from tactical execution to operational planning and multi-domain integration.
 (U.S. Army National Guard photo by Spc.
 Kevin Brown)

 |Date Taken: